emberjs/rfcs/text/0000-addon-module-config.md

 - RFC PR: (after opening the RFC PR, update this with a link to it and update the file name)
 - Tracking: (leave this empty)

-# Configuring Addon modules in Module Unification layout
+# Configuring addon modules in Module Unification layout

 ## Summary